Attendance Policy & Excuse Slips

 What is late or tardy?

 Late is arriving to school for an approved reason and tardy is arriving to school for an unapproved reason.
-Students will be classified as late or tardy if they arrive to school within the first 90 minutes of the school day.
+Students will be classified as late or tardy if they arrive at school within the first 90 minutes of the school day.
 After 90 minutes, students will be considered absent for one half (1/2) day.
 Students missing more than 1/3 of any school day will be considered absent for a full day.

 What happens when a child has unexcused absences?